-A Journey Through Non-Toxic Lipstick, Part One
+A Journey Through Non-Toxic Lipstick,

 Red lipstick is the little black dress of makeup and it’s no secret that I obsess over a great red lip.
 A total attitude adjuster and one of my secrets to looking pulled together and awake, I don’t ever leave home without it.
 However, over the last several years I’ve become more aware of the dangers that lurk in beauty products and I have been on a long, slow but steady mission to clean up the items I use.